Academic Grievance and Grade Appeal Based on Unfair Treatment

-The student commences a grievance by completing the Academic Grievance Form.
+The student commences a grievance by completing the Grade Appeal and Academic Grievance Form.
 The grievance will be routed to the chairperson who oversees the course involved in the appeal.
 If the chairperson is unavailable within three university working days, or if the faculty member named in the grievance is a department chairperson, the grievance will go to the chairperson's dean for review.
 If a dean is the faculty member named in the grievance, the grievance will go to the Office of the Provost for review.
 The appropriate recipient of the grievance is hereafter referred to as The Reviewer.
 Communications with the student will be sent via the student's CSU email address unless the student has submitted a written request for an alternative form of contact.

 Unless an extension is approved by the dean of the appropriate college or the Provost, the grievance should be submitted by the student not more than ten university working days after the start of the term immediately following the term in which the course was taken.